Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Numerical tests

 \section{Numerical tests}

 In this section, we provide several numerical tests to illustrate the obtained decay towards equilibrium for the system of Fokker-Planck equations \eqref{intro:systFP} in terms of the energy distance \eqref{eq:norm}.
 In particular, we illustrate the consistency of the decays through the class of structure preserving scheme introduced in \cite{PZ} to approximate the evolution of the distribution functions $f_1,f_2$.
 These methods are capable to reproduce large times statistical properties of the exact steady state with arbitrary accuracy, together with the preservation of positivity of the solution and a consistent entropy dissipation.
-In all the subsequent tests we initialise the parameters defined in Table \ref{Table:params}.
+In all the subsequent tests we initialise the parameters defined in Table \ref{Table:params}. {In all the subsequent tests we considered a domain $[0,L]$, $L=50$, discretized by means of $N = 1001$ gridpoints.
+The discretization of the considered time interval has time step $\Delta t >0$ such that $\Delta t = \Delta x/2$ to comply with positivity preservation os semi-implicit schemes discussed in \cite{PZ}.
+At the boundary $x =0$ we always considered a no-flux boundary condition }